codetracker-learning/bangazon-issues/documentation/client-feature-requirements.md

 The following features were discussed in detail:

+- **Users will be both customers and sellers:**
+  - Every user will have the ability to act as a customer, buying products from other sellers, and as a seller, creating, updating, and deleting their own products.
+  - Sellers can manage their own inventory and view their sales history.

 - **Customer should be able to view products that a seller is selling:**
   - Customers should be able to view all products available from a specific seller.
   - Potential implementation ideas were shared, including creating a new endpoint or enhancing the existing seller endpoint.